Zainal's Story -March-September 2019

 Dilbireen before he was injured

-When he and his family escaped from Sinjar, 10 year old Rayan was hit by a truck and lost his leg.
+When Ryan (10) and his family escaped from Sinjar, he was hit by a truck and lost his leg.
 He was brought to Shriners Hospitals for Children in Minnesota where they built him an artificial limb.
 Rayan returned to Iraq in December able to walk without assistance.

-13 year old Dhakil was hit by a car causing multiple fractures to his leg.
+Dhakil (13) was hit by a car causing multiple fractures to his leg.
 In February 2017 he travelled to the Shriners Hospital for Children in Boston Massachusetts where he had surgery to help repair the bone in his leg.

 Dhakil meets Dilbreen at Shriners Hospital for Children